 - Social media is really important for lifestyle bloggers but limit yourself to one or two platforms.
 It’s way better to do one platform well than spread yourself too thinly.

-Last of all I suggest finding your support group.
-It can get lonely writing a blog and you need people to turn to share good days and bad.
-(If you sign up for my Hatch A Blog Ebook you get to join my FaceBook support group – it’s a friendly and helpful group!)
+Last of all, I suggest finding your support group.
+It can get lonely writing a blog and you need other bloggers to share good days and bad.
+Networking with other bloggers can open up opportunities to promote your blog.

 Conclusion – How To Start A Lifestyle Blog